Janet Mills: Personal life

-In 1985, Mills married real estate developer Stanley Kuklinski, with whom she had five stepdaughters and three stepgrandsons and two stepgranddaughters.
+In 1985, Mills married real estate developer Stanley Kuklinski and became stepmother to his five daughters.
 Kuklinski died due to the effects of a stroke on September 24, 2014.
-She is the sister of Peter Mills (a former Republican state senator and gubernatorial candidate in 2006 and 2010), Dora Anne Mills, and Paul Mills.
+She is the sister of Peter Mills (a former Republican state senator and gubernatorial candidate in 2006 and 2010), Dora Anne Mills (former public health director and director of the Maine Center for Disease Control), and Paul Mills.

+Mills's primary residence is in Farmington, Maine, where she was born and raised.
+As governor, she resides at the Blaine House, the governor's mansion in Augusta.